-Painted walking sticks are fun and easy for kids to make.
+Painted walking sticks are fun and easy for kids to make with the sticks they find and bring home when out for a walk. .
 This is a great art activity that doesn’t cost a thing, and your kids will be so proud to carry their custom-painted sticks for walks around the neighbourhood and nature hikes.

 One of the things we do, without fail, every day in my daycare is we go for a walk.
 A daily walk is part of our routine no matter what the season.
 Sometimes we make it a real trek, heading down into the ravine for an hour or two, or we’ll hike all the way to the river, which takes the better part of a morning.
 Occasionally, we’ll drive to the lake so we can spend a few hours hiking the waterfront trail.
 Most days, however, we just take a leisurely stroll around the neighbourhood.